KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 - Graph embedding
   - Here we want to learn a property about the whole graph in aggregate.
 When used in drug discovery, this could help predict the molecular properties of a drug (a graph).

 Thes can be seen as the main embeddings we are usually interested in.
-However, as we will see later, in GNN we often mainly care about vertex embeddings which we in turn aggregate to the other embeddings if wanted.
+However, as we will see later, in GNN we primarily care about vertex embeddings which we in turn aggregate to the other embedding types if wanted.

 # Applying Deep Learning to Graphs